fitbenchmarking/fitbenchmarking/paper/paper.md

 * FitBenchmarking tests implementations of algorithms, not just algorithms.
   A growing number of packages that can be used for data fitting are supported, and it is straightforward to extend our `controller` class to add new software.
+* `FitBenchmarking` performs its own data analysis and processing, and the output generated can be customized if appropriate for new data sets and/or minimizers.

 As far as we are aware, `FitBenchmarking` is the only package that is designed specifically to interface directly with optimization  packages and individual